trules-org/SaaS-React-GraphQL-Starter/README.md

- e # SaaS-Starter for React & GraphQL
+ # SaaS-Starter for React & GraphQL
 This project is intended to create example components on which to base an MVP (Minimum Viable Product) SaaS (Software as a Service) offering.

 Every viable SaaS offering requires at a minumum a secure server and a secure client.
 This project will implement both using [Node.js®](https://nodejs.org/en/about/) and Facebook's [React](https://reactjs.org/) and [GraphQL](http://graphql.org/) with [Apollo](https://www.apollographql.com/) GraphQL client and server tools as the base technologies.